AbePlays/iOS-Projects/README.md

 //4.
 Start the task<br />
 &emsp;task.resume()<br />
 }<br />
-While the data is being fetched from the server, the UI should not be static i.e., It should be responsive and not be frozen. <br />
+While the data is being fetched from the server, the UI should not be static i.e., It should be responsive and not be frozen. <br /> <br />
 DispatchQueue.main.async {<br />
-&emsp//CODE<br />
+&emsp //CODE<br />
 }<br />

 ## Working With CoreML 🤖